-- \$100.00 fine. - 2 weeks out of any school sports and/or any school related activity in which the student is involved.
+- 2 weeks out of any sports an/or any school related activity in which the student is involved.
 This will include any practices that may be required.
-If an activity or club meets only once a month, the loss of that activity or club would be one meeting or practice

-Consistent with MIAA rules, student will miss 25% of season
+If any activity or club meets only once a month, the loss of that activity or club would be one meeting or practice Students will be prohibited from attending a club or activity for one meeting or practice from the date of the incident. - Consistent with MIAA rules, student will miss 25% of season Student Athletes will be disciplined according to MIAA guidelines

-- Smoking cessation program will be offered. - Parental notification.
+- Smoking cessation program will be offered.

+- Parental notification.

+- 1 day of Independent Work Station